-John Cohen has done almost everything worth doing, photographer, filming maker, musician, teacher.
+John Cohen has done almost everything worth doing, photographer, film maker, musician, teacher.
 We went to his home in Putnam County N Y for a full afternoon’s conversation.
-This is the first of 2 podcast that resulted from our extremely pleasant visit.
+There are 2 podcast that resulted from our extremely pleasant visit.

 Here John Is shown on the right with his Old Time Music band The New Lost City Ramblers accompanying Maybelle Carter.

 Cohen’s neighbor in first loft on the Lower East side was photographer Robert Frank who’s seminal work “The Americans ” was published while John Lived next door

 As neighbors should Robert was kind enough to produce photos for John’s Old Time Music band The New Lost city Ramblers

 It’s hard to over estimate the influence of Folkways Records especially “The Anthology of American Folk Music” However well know that is, I do believe the following 4 LPs from Folkways also deserve ” Rosetta Stone” status

 If you only get one John Cohen book (not a good idea IMHO) “There is No Eye” is the one to get.
 This is his first monograph and contains photographs from his days in New Haven, New York’s East Side, Peru, Greenwich Village folk music scene0 and groundbreaking trips to the American South to seek out regional musicians, monumental.

 This book results from a session that was supposed to be a dry run for a film sound synch experiment that failed.
 Both Cohen and Dylan had the good instinct to catch lighting in a bottle.
 These images capture Robert Zimmerman becoming Bob Dylan, fascinating.